Simplifying Benefits

 This information was especially important for high-utilization members and those facing upcoming procedures, new diagnoses, or ongoing treatments.

-However, despite strong overall digital engagement, satisfaction with the Benefits & Coverage experience remained among the lowest across Oscar's digital products.
+Despite strong overall digital engagement, satisfaction with the Benefits & Coverage experience remained among the lowest across Oscar's digital products.
 Operational data showed a high volume of contacts related to deductibles, coverage, and costs from members who had already visited the page, each carrying an avoidable support cost.

 As Oscar set stronger goals around retention and digital self-service, Benefits & Coverage emerged as a critical opportunity to better support members at these moments.